bxparks/AceTime/examples/ComparisonBenchmark/README.md

 increase and the performance will become worse.

-In contrast, the AceTime library uses deterministic, arithmetic formulas to convert between date/time components and secondsSinceEpoch.
+In contrast, the AceTime library uses deterministic, arithmetic formulas to convert between date/time components and epochSeconds.
 These expressions take the same amount of time no matter what the year is.
 They contain a fair number of integer division operations, which are notoriously slow on an 8-bit AVR processor because divisions are emulated in software instead of implemented